kvizdos/locksmith/README.md

 - [ ] Create users in the Admin UI, they'll need to setup their own password
     - [ ] This should give them a unique registration link to send to individuals.
     - [ ] Allow user creation through locksmith.InviteUser(email string) (inviteURL string)
+- [ ] Make URL redirects dynamic
+    - e.g. modify redirect for successful auth, let API endpoints be changed for components
 - [ ] Password Policies set on Server
+- [ ] Secure registration & login endpoints
+    - Only allow requests from the same domain.
 - [ ] Multifactor support
     - [ ] WebAuthn support
     - [ ] TOTP support